The Fitzgerald coat of arms accompanied the "Sons of Gerald" ("Fils Gérald") out of Norman France and into assimilation among the Irish.

 According to my paternal aunt, Sister Anne Fidelis Fitzgerald, her father was the youngest of 14 children.

 For a very long time, I had not a shred of an idea who any of those other children were.
-That is, until Graeme FitzGerald, an unrelated researcher from New Zealand who had seen my query on the rootsweb forum found records in Castlegregory of the birth of all my Great Aunts and Great Uncles.
-These were the transcriptions he provided of the children of William (Guilielmus/Gerald) and Mary (Maria/Hannah) Fitzgerald:
+That is, until Graeme FitzGerald, an unrelated researcher from New Zealand who had seen my query on the rootsweb forum foun records in Castlegregory of the birth of all my Great Aunts and Great Uncles.
+These were the transcriptions he provided of the children of William (Guilielmus/Gerald) and Mary (Maria/Hannah) Fitzgerald (The Records have since appeared online)::

 1. Edmond Fitzgerald b: in Cappagh c: 7 Mar